iwanders/pico2w_thing_91c27/board/README.md

 - BME280 responds the Chip ID register.
 - Flash is responsive, reading JEDEC register works.
 - SDCard is functional (though at low clock rate?), card detect also works.

+## Second board assembly
+Changing charging resistor, the orange LED to be brighter; 2.49k instead of 4.9k.
+Can't change green as I don't have 0402 higher than 10k.
+Leds have 'flat' edge towards inside of the board.

+- More solder paste would've been better, first squeeze didn't apply enough, had to wipe everything and retry, still sparse on the imu's, they don't seem to float above the board.
+Probably need to move slower and more deliberate push it into the holes.
+One of the imu's is _very_ close to the pcb, instead of 'laying' on solder.
+- hw test passes, microphone, bme, flash, imu's are reachable, as is sd card.
+Charger and power switchover seems to work as well.